whatisaphone/self-driving-car/README.md

 ### Next

 - make it work when orange
-- try changing the max handbrake threshold to 0.5?
-- diagonal kickoff
 - add the offense swing-around stuff (when no good shot angle)
-- cache simulations to save on cpu
-- for offense tepid hit, continually adjust aim instead of using stale value
 - backwards tepid hits should not dodge? (maybe all tepid hits)
 - BounceShot (and related) should verify the hit happened, and Action::Abort if not